joesinghaus/Blades-template/README.md

 ### July 3, 2018

 Switched from command line sass to node-sass.
-This makes installing the required dependencies a bit more intuitive to install.
+This makes installing the required dependencies a bit more intuitive.

 ### June 2, 2018